OzDoll/Megapatito-Foodwaste-App/README.md

   <img src="https://i.imgur.com/f4G04lV.png">
 </p>

-## Introduction to the Megapatito Food Waste Bootcamp
+## Intro to the Megapatito Food Waste Bootcamp

-* The Use Case
+* Use Case
 * Architecture overview
 * Setting up fabric
 * Setting up the Power Platform Solution
 * How to test

 <!-- GETTING STARTED -->
-## The Use Case
+## Use Case

-Introducing our innovative Food Fighters solution, aimed at combatting food waste: a seamless integration of Azure Open AI, Power Apps, Fabric Lakehouses, and Notebooks and much more.
-Our solution empowers users to effortlessly manage their food inventory, track expiration dates, and receive personalized recipe suggestions via email, all with the simple scan of a product.
+Introducing the Food Fighters solution, aimed at combatting food waste: a seamless integration of Azure Open AI, Power Apps, Fabric Lakehouses, and Notebooks and much more.
+The solution empowers users to effortlessly manage their food inventory, track expiration dates, and receive personalized recipe suggestions via email, all with the scan of a product.

 Imagine the convenience of scanning each item you purchase and instantly generating a comprehensive fridge inventory.
-With our solution, keeping track of expiration dates becomes a breeze, eliminating the frustration of discovering forgotten items wasting away at the back of the fridge.
+The solution, keeping track of expiration dates becomes a breeze, eliminating the frustration of discovering forgotten items wasting away at the back of the fridge.

-But our solution goes beyond mere inventory management.
+The application goes beyond mere inventory management.
 Leveraging the power of AI, it analyzes your inventory and proactively suggests delicious recipes tailored to the items nearing their expiration dates.
-Say goodbye to wasted food and hello to inspired culinary adventures!
+Say goodbye to wasted food and hello to inspired culinary adventures.

-## Architecture overview
+## Architecture Overview

 <img src="images/Fabric_AI_Food_Waste_Architecture.jpg" width="1000"/>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## End to End Setup walkthrough
+## End to end Walkthrough

 [![Foodwaste Hack walk through](https://img.youtube.com/vi/I6MvPD-cXrI/0.jpg)](https://www.youtube.com/watch?v=I6MvPD-cXrI)